KenKundert/sshconfig/README.rst

            '00:15:c7:01:a7:00',  # Ethernet
        ]
        ports = [80, 443]

+   # Preferred networks, in order.
+If one of these networks are not available,
+   # another will be chosen at random.
+   PREFERRED_NETWORKS = ['Work']

    # Location of output file (must be an absolute path)
    CONFIG_FILE = "~/.ssh/config"